 Algae at Red Bud Isle on October 14.

 Cause and Type of Algae

 Blue-green algae tends to be more prevalent in late summer and early fall.
 It thrives when temperatures are hot, nutrients are high, and flow is low.
-Zebra mussels, flooding during the fall and climate change are potential contributing factors.
+Zebra mussels, flooding during the fall of 2018 and climate change are potential contributing factors.

 Symptoms of Exposure